Brancato Law Firm Criminal Law FAQs

 Do you focus exclusively on criminal law, or do you handle other types of cases as well?

 We practice nearly exclusively criminal defense.
-That focus allows us to operate at the highest level in cases ranging from DUI to homicide and complex sex offenses.
-In addition to criminal court, we also represent students in disciplinary and conduct hearings at both the high school and college levels.
-While these proceedings are not criminal, they often involve parallel investigations and can affect academic standing and future opportunities.
-We apply the same investigative skill and strategic precision developed in major felony defense to protect students’ reputations and educational futures.
+That focus allows us to operate at the highest level across the full spectrum of criminal charges—DUI, domestic violence, drug offenses, theft crimes, violent felonies, sex offenses, and homicide.
+In addition to criminal court, we also represent students facing disciplinary and conduct hearings at both the high school and college levels.
+While these proceedings are not criminal, they often involve parallel investigations and can profoundly affect academic standing, scholarships, and future opportunities.
+We apply the same investigative skill and strategic precision developed in major felony defense to protect students' reputations and educational futures.

 What types of criminal cases do you have the most experience with?